samchen2009/android_uml/README.md

 What is this for?
 =================

-It's for understanding android framework!
+It's for understanding Android framework!
-Are you trembling in front of millions of lines of android source code?
+Are you trembling in front of millions of lines of Android source code?
 Getting started with this!
 Just Drap and Drop to start the Android tour!

 Installation
 =================

 1. Download and Install Bouml on Linux(Ubuntu),"sudo apt-get install bouml".
-Ubuntu 12.04 is recommended, as bouml become commercial after it.
+Ubuntu 12.04 is recommended, as bouml become commercial after 12.04.
 2. download android_uml.
 3. "Open" -> select "android/android.prj.

-And Then ?
+And then ?
 ==================
 1. View the exising diagrams (class, sequence).
 2. Add yours by "drag and drop"